Niqab-wearing Muslim student refuses teacher’s request to unveil - The Signal

 On Aug.
 25, during Khan’s first week of college, one of her teachers held her after class to request she not conceal her face.
 Khan refused, claiming such an ask violated her right to freely exercise her religious beliefs.

 “I wear it to work.
 I wear it to school,” she told The Signal about her niqab.
 “Many people have this misconception that, as Muslim women, we’re oppressed or forced to wear it.
-But to me it’s more about having a choice.
-My parents never told me I had to wear it, and sometimes they ask, ‘Are you sure you want to wear it?’”
+For me, it’s a choice.
+My parents never forced me to wear it.”

-She’s sure.
 Khan said she feels proud and “protected” when wearing her niqab.
 “This is the only way I can practice my religion the way I believe it’s meant to be practiced,” she said.

 However, Georgia’s anti-mask law states any “device which conceals the identity of the wearer” is only allowed when used for physical protection or on certain holidays.
 Georgia, unlike some states such as Louisiana and Minnesota, has yet to amend that code to allow for religion-related exemptions.